SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 In this case we will implement the lambda functions in account A in us-east-1 to to tag deployment events executed from account B in the organization

 # 1. Create Lambda Functions in Account A
 First, We set our lambda functions in virginia region, us-east-1.
-Any deployment event from any region and any account from the organization is sent in form of sns message here.
+Any deployment event from any region and any account from the organization is sent in form of a sns message here.

 Then, We create a role with sufficient permissions to deploy AWS resources and attach them to using the lambda function to create labels.